A Year in the Life

 The harsh winter weather makes clear how well the snow leopard is adapted to its environment.
 Its thick fur grows longer in the winter—up to 12 centimeters (nearly 5 inches) long on its belly.
 Its large, broad paws act like snowshoes, helping the cat walk on top of the drifts of snow, and long fur between its toes helps protect its feet from frostbite.
 The snow leopard even has a built-in scarf, its long, bushy tail that it often wraps around its body and face for added warmth when resting.

 Despite these advantages, winter is a hard time for snow leopards.
 Human-snow leopard conflicts often increase in the winter, as the cats follow the herds of their wild prey down to lower altitudes where they are also more likely to come in contact with humans.

 Food is scarce, and hungry snow leopards occasionally kill and eat domestic livestock, increasing the possibility of retribution killings by herders.

 Although snow leopards are solitary, they have overlapping home ranges, which helps males and females find each other during the mating season from January to March.
 A female will sometimes climb to the top of a peak or ridgeline and make long, wailing calls to let males in the area know she is ready to mate.

 The cats also communicate with each other through scent marking and other sign along snow leopard trails.
 When they mate, a male will usually stay with a female for about a week before returning to his solitary rounds.

 Spring is chilly and snowy.
 Spring (and early summer) is also the season in which snow leopard cubs are born.

 Females who became pregnant during the winter mating season will seek out a warm, protected place to give birth.
-Snow leopards are so secretive that scientists know very little about these hidden den sites, but based on the behavior of captive snow leopards, the dens are probably rocky caves lined with the mother’s soft fur.
+Snow leopards are so secretive that scientists still know rather little about these hidden den sites.
+Our team only found the first ever active snow leopard den sites in 2012.